 - Cons: Taking it off was a bit painful.
 It definitely felt like a giant bandaid!

-Definitely worth a try for hikers with joint pain!
+KT Tape is definitely worth a try for hikers with joint pain!